 Obligation by End of September 2015

-While the general legal principle, stipulating localization of laws, the US imposed FATCA as the first global act that aims at combating tax evasion, and to enhance tax transparency, making financial secrecy, in general, and banking secrecy, in particular, an obligation that does not conflict with tax transparency, thus classifying tax evasion as a crime to be combated by all global parties.
+While the general legal principle, stipulates localization of laws, the US imposed FATCA as the first global act that aims at combating tax evasion, and enhance tax transparency, making financial secrecy, in general, and banking secrecy, in particular, an obligation that does not conflict with tax transparency, thus classifying tax evasion as a crime to be combated by all global parties.

-Baker Tilly Team and Services
+Baker Tilly Kuwait Team and Services

-In this context, Baker Tilly Kuwait has formed a global team, including tax consultants from Baker Tilly International Network in the US, to provide consulting, audit and training services to financial institutions operating in the State of Kuwait.
+In this context, Baker Tilly Kuwait has formed a global team, including tax consultants from Baker Tilly International Network in the US, to provide consulting, audit, and training services to financial institutions operating in the State of Kuwait.